 Key Takeaways:

-- Former Naval aviator and airshow performer Dale "Snort" Snodgrass died in a 2021 plane crash at Lewiston-Nez Perce County Airport.
+- Former Naval aviator and airshow performer Dale "Snort" Snodgrass died in a 2021 light plane crash at the Lewiston-Nez Perce County Airport in Idaho.

-- An NTSB investigation concluded that Snodgrass failed to remove a gust lock from his SIAI-Marchetti SM.1019 before takeoff.
+- An NTSB investigation determined that Snodgrass failed to remove a gust lock from his SIAI-Marchetti SM.1019 aircraft before takeoff.

 See a mistake?
 Contact us.